ObjectDB Database Search

 EntityManager.clear() - JPA Method

-JPA Method in javax.persistence.EntityManager void clear () Clear the persistence context, causing all managed entities to become detached.
-Changes made to entities that have not been flushed to the database will not be persisted.
+JPA Method in jakarta.persistence.EntityManager void clear () Clear the persistence context, causing all managed entities to become detached.
+Changes made to entities that have not already been flushed to the database will never be made persistent.
 Since: JPA 1.0

-JPA Enum Constant in javax.persistence.FlushModeType AUTO (Default) Flushing to occur at query execution.
+JPA Enum Constant in jakarta.persistence.FlushModeType AUTO (Default) Flushing to occur at query execution.
 Since: JPA 1.0

 Use temporary files to enable very large transactions